 Thirdly, cure them of unhealthy curiosity.
 Take a real gun and put it in your children’s hands.
 Then teach them to pull it apart into pieces and put it back together again.
 Or if they are too young, do it yourself in front of them.
-This would make the gun look like any other tool or machine, unlike some mysterious object.
+Unlike some mysterious object, this would make the gun look like any other tool or machine.

 Some Gun Clubs And Shooting Ranges To join.

-If your neighbourhood isn’t safe enough to practise shooting in your backyard, a gun club or a shooting range is an excellent place.
+If your neighborhood isn’t safe enough to practice shooting in your backyard, a gun club or a shooting range is an excellent place.
 And most importantly, you’ll be safe with a good backstop and won’t have to worry about breaking any laws.

-Lock And Load Miami, Jackson Hole Shooting Experience, Battlefield Las Vegas, Gun Fighter Canyon, and Arizona Tactical Adventures are some of the best gun ranges out there.
-These places have helpful staff to provide you with the necessary instructions and assistance.
+Lock And Load Miami, Jackson Hole Shooting Experience, Battlefield Las Vegas, Gun Fighter Canyon, and Arizona Tactical Adventures are some of the best gun ranges.
+These places have helpful staff to provide the necessary instructions and assistance.
 They have a wide selection of firearms and offer low prices for services.

 For more gun ranges, go here.